NamikazeAsh/MetaMatch/README.md

 1.  **Right Tool for the Job:** We shouldn't need a massive frontier model to calculate a Speed stat.
 Code is perfect for rules; AI is perfect for strategy.
 2.  **Privacy:** By optimizing for smaller models (Llama 3B), MetaMatch allows you to keep your strategies local and offline.
 3.  **The "Hybrid" Bet:** We believe the future of AI isn't just "bigger models," but "models that know how to use tools."
 MetaMatch is a proof-of-concept for that future.
+4.  **The Persistent Reasoning Gap:** Even with RAG and deterministic anchoring, small-parameter models (3B-8B) face an inherent "reasoning gap" compared to larger frontier models.
+While MetaMatch minimizes factual hallucinations by offloading math to Python, the model's ability to synthesize high-level strategic nuance remains a persistent constraint of local, small-scale AI.

 ---